Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 Thirty years ago, in South Carolina, a small Muslim boy from an Egyptian family was constantly bullied and insulted by other American children.
-They called him constantly 'sand nigger' to the point that the boy stopped perceiving the insult as such and just starting believing that label was just who he was.
+They called him 'sand nigger' constantly, to the point that the boy stopped perceiving the insult as such and just started believing that label was just who he was.

 That boy had his first contact with a computer when he was nine years old.
 He got a Commodore 64 and started copying programs and even writing his own code.

 Years later, that little boy grows into an introspective high school teenager who organized film festivals/sleepovers as an excuse to watch the entire Stanley Kubrick's filmography.